meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/README.md

-# Deep Learning Emotion decoding using EEG data from Autism individuals
+## Deep Learning Emotion decoding using EEG data from Autism individuals

 These codes includes the python and matlab codes using for processing EEG 2D images on a customized Deep ConvNet to decode emotion visual stimuli on individuals with and without Autism Spectrum Disorder (ASD).

+# Requirements
+- Tensorflow > v1.20
+- sklearn
+- numpy

 For the python code we provide: